 CRM software can be standalone or one of a number of modules within some ERP software systems.
-In both scenarios, to increase the efficiency and productivity of your business, it is prudent to integrate the two systems.
+In both scenarios, it is prudent to integrate the two systems to increase the efficiency and productivity of your business.
 That being the case, the question then becomes:

 Is it more advantageous to deploy and integrate two standalone systems or implement one vertically integrated ERP system?

 Depending on the frequency and the type of data pushed and pulled between the systems, integrating the ERP and CRM applications from two different vendors could potentially be costly, complex, and risky.
 Future software updates from either the ERP or CRM vendors (or both) may also lead to a loss of interoperability.